 The energy price cap is adjusted every three months, on the 1st of January, April, August and October.
 The new price cap figures are announced approximately five weeks before the cap comes into effect.

-How can I protect myself from price cap jumps?
+How can I protect myself from price cap hikes?

-Looking for a quote for a great value tariff that will save you money on your energy bills?
-Book a call with our Connections Experts today.
+If you’re looking for a quote for a tariff that will save you money on your energy bills, book a call with our Connections Experts today.
 Switching is free, simple and quick, and you can protect your energy prices in just a few minutes.